drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Decalins

-Cis and trans decalins are molecules containing two cyclohexane rings fused together.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/decalins-e3dcbfec'><i class='fa fa-play' aria-hidden='true'></i></button>Cis and trans decalins are molecules containing two cyclohexane rings fused together.
 The two rings can be fused in a cis or in a trans manner depending on the orientations of the angular hydrogens.
 In the cis decalin the two hydrogens are cis, and in the trans decalin they are trans.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/5_1_1_1.png){: loading=lazy }